jbmorley/update-gravatar/README.md

 Automatic Updates
 -----------------

-Add the following line to your crontab (`crontab -e`) to check for a new Gravatar hourly.
+Add the following line to your crontab (`crontab -e`) to check for a new Gravatar every hour:

 ```
 0 * * * * /path/to/update-gravatar